wetey/Normalized-Token-Counter/README.md

 Simple normalized token counter with Python. </br>

 ## Description
 This tool normalises text and outputs the frequency of each token.
-One word is one token, and the punctuation is removed during processing.
+One word is one token and the punctuation marks are removed during processing.
 There are eight normalizers to choose from:
 1. Lower casing
 2. Upper casing